 Sexual battery is an unwanted form of contact with a private part of one’s body.
 The victim may or may not be clothed for this to occur.
 This is typically done for purposes of sexual arousal on the part of the offender.

 A federal offense is any type of action that the United States Government defines as criminal.
 Federal offenses are extremely serious.
 The Federal system is completely different than the State Courts.
 The Rules, Prosecuting Authority and Judges/Magistrates do not in any way shape or form mirror the Rules, Prosecuting Authority and Judges in the State system.

 What is a “White Collar” Crime?

 White collar crimes involve dishonest business schemes, usually committed for some kind of financial gain.
 Examples include fraud, embezzlement and insider trading.
 The harm caused by these crimes is usually spread out among a large number of victims.
 In some cases, victims are lured by promises of risk-free investments involving large amounts of money.

 What is Racketeering?

 Racketeering is considered either a federal or state offense and occurs when individuals conspire to commit crimes on an ongoing basis as part of an organized crime operation.
 The Racketeering Influenced and Corrupt Organizations Act (RICO) is a law, passed in 1970, that allows the federal government to give increased sentences for organized crime.
 This RICO statute has been adopted by the State of Florida and is often used to prosecute Defendants in State court.

-Call a West Palm Beach Criminal Attorney Who Aggressively Defends Each Client
+Call an Attorney Who Aggressively Defends Each Client

 The Skier Law Firm, P.A. serves West Palm Beach, Palm Beach County, Martin County, St. Lucie County, Broward County, Dade County, Lee County and surrounding Counties.
 If you’ve been arrested, I can be reached at any time at 561-820-1508 or you can contact me online to schedule your free consultation.